sarahrorivera/text-filter/README.md

 # text-filter

-This python script allows you to input a sentence and automatically filters out specific wordsnyou dont want to appear in the output
+This Python program removes unwanted words from a sentence provided by the user.
+It demonstrates basic string processing, loops, and conditionals to filter out words from a predefined banned list.

 ## features of script
-Prompts users to input a sentence filters out any words notified in "banned_list" displays sentences with words filtered out
+- Prompts users to input a sentence
+- filters out any words notified in "banned_list"
+- displays sentences with words filtered out